Great Horde: Co-reign of Küchük Muhammad and Sayid Ahmad I (1433–1459)

-Descendants of Küchük Muhammad
+Reigns of Mahmud and Ahmed (1459–1481)

 Küchük Muhammad was succeeded by his son Mahmud bin Küchük in 1459.
 Mahmud was usurped by his brother Ahmed Khan bin Küchük in 1465.
 Mahmud headed to Astrakhan, seceding and forming the Astrakhan Khanate.
 This led to the creation of a rivalry between the two Khanates, ending with Ahmed's descendants occupying the throne of Astrakhan in 1502.

 In 1469, Ahmed attacked and killed the Uzbek Abu'l-Khayr Khan.
 In the summer of 1470, Ahmed organized an attack against Moldavia, the Kingdom of Poland, and Lithuania.
-By August 20, the Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic.
+The Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic (20 August 1470).

 By the 1470s, Muscovy had stopped paying tribute to Sarai, but continued to maintain diplomatic relations with them.
 In 1474 and 1476, Ahmed insisted that Ivan III of Russia recognize the khan as his overlord.
 In 1480, Ahmed organized a military campaign against Moscow, resulting in a face off between two opposing armies known as the Great Stand on the Ugra River.
 Ahmed judged the conditions unfavorable and retreated.
-This incident formally ended the "Tatar Yoke" over Rus' lands.
+This incident formally ended the "Tatar yoke" over Russia.
 On 6 January 1481, Ahmed was killed by Ibak Khan, the prince of the Khanate of Sibir, and Nogays at the mouth of the Donets River.

+Great Horde and Lithuania versus Crimean Khanate and Muscovy (1486–1502)

+From 1486 to 1491, a conflict raged between the Sarai-based Great Horde and the Crimean Khanate, which had become a vassal state of the Ottoman Empire in 1475.
+The Muscovite prince Ivan III sided with Crimean khan Meñli I Giray, while Casimir IV Jagiellon of Lithuania and Poland allied himself with the Great Horde.
+The thus-caused Lithuanian–Muscovite War (1487–1494) was settled by a peace treaty and marriage alliance between Alexander Jagiellon of Lithuania and Helena of Moscow.

-The Crimean Khanate, which had become a vassal state of the Ottoman Empire in 1475, subjugated what remained of the Great Horde, sacking Sarai in 1502.
-After seeking refuge in Lithuania, Sheikh Ahmed, last Khan of the Horde, died in prison in Kaunas some time after 1504.
+From 1500 to 1502, the same two alliances fought a war after several Lithuanian princes defected to Muscovy, and Ivan III declared war on Alexander under the pretext that his daughter Helena had been forcibly converted to Catholicism despite the 1494 marital agreement that she could keep her Orthodox faith.
+Meanwhile, the Crimean Khanate subjugated what remained of the Great Horde, sacking Sarai in 1502.
+The Great Horde finally dissipated, and Lithuania thus lost its ally against Moscow.
+Lithuania and Muscovy agreed to a truce in 1503, bringing more territorial gains for the latter.
+After seeking refuge in Lithuania, Sheikh Ahmed, the last khan of the Horde, died in prison in Kaunas some time after 1504.
 According to other sources, he was released from the Lithuanian prison in 1527.